alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 * It will help make JSDayES sustainable for upcoming editions.

 Cons:
-* This means at least €6k,
+* Management would cost at least €6k, perhaps more.
-perhaps more.
 * It may make the conference lose some of its community appeal.